uwcsc/codeybot/README.md

 ## Required config variables

 Set these accordingly within the correct config folder.
 If you are testing locally, use the `/config/dev` folder for local configurations.
+By default, these variables should not be pushed to the remote.

 - `TARGET_GUILD_ID`: the ID of the guild (server) in which coffee chats are being held.
 - `COFFEE_ROLE_ID`: the ID of the role the bot will use to decide who is enrolled into coffee chats.